Generic Modeling Environment

-Generic Modeling Environment (GME) is a model-integrated program synthesis tool for creating domain-specific models of large-scale systems.
+The Generic Modeling Environment (GME) is a domain-specific, model-integrated program synthesis tool for creating domain-specific models of large-scale systems.
+GME development started in 2000 at Vanderbilt University, US and continues well into 2022.
+Initially it only supported MS Windows OS, but later evolved into WebGME, a web- and Node.js- based software.
+Its primary purpose is model-building.

+Overview

 GME allows users to define new modeling languages using UML-based metamodels.
-GME was developed by the Institute for Software Integrated Systems at Vanderbilt University.
+GME was developed in 2000 by the Institute for Software Integrated Systems at Vanderbilt University.
 GME is a part of the META Tool Suite and the Adaptive Vehicle Make program.
 The main language it uses is CyPhyML.
-The new version of GME, called WebGME, is entirely web-browser based.
-It supports simultaneous distributed collaborative editing of models and has a version controlled database backend in the cloud.